ElouanBahri/C-_Pricing_EDP/README.md

-# Welcome to My C++ Basics Repository! 🎉
+## Welcome to My C++ Pricing Repository! 🚀
 Hello there! 👋

-Thank you for visiting this repository, which serves as a collection of my foundational explorations in C++.
-As I embarked on the journey to learn C++, I decided to share my progress, code snippets, and insights here.
-Whether you're new to C++ or just curious to see how I've approached learning the language, I hope you find something useful!
+Thank you for visiting this repository, where I document my exploration of C++ through the implementation of pricing models based on partial differential equations (PDEs) and the Black-Scholes framework.
+As I delve into the world of quantitative finance and computational methods, this repository serves as a space to share my progress, code, and insights.

 ## 📚 About This Repository

-This repository contains basic C++ programs and examples that demonstrate fundamental concepts.
-From simple "Hello, World!" programs to slightly more complex exercises, it's all part of my learning experience.
-Feel free to explore, learn, and even suggest improvements!
+This repository focuses on applying fundamental C++ programming concepts to solve real-world problems in financial engineering.
+The primary goal is to implement pricing methods for financial derivatives using PDEs and the Black-Scholes model.
+Alongside these advanced applications, you’ll also find code that builds up the foundational skills necessary for these implementations.

+Whether you’re learning C++, studying quantitative finance, or just curious about numerical methods, I hope you find value in this work.
+Feel free to explore, learn, and share your suggestions for improvement!

 ## ⚙️ Compilation Tips for macOS